SYSTRAN/faster-whisper/README.md

 If you are comparing the performance against [openai/whisper](https://github.com/openai/whisper), you should make sure to use the same settings in both frameworks.
 In particular:

 * In openai/whisper, `model.transcribe` uses a beam size of 1 by default.
-A different beam size will have an important impact on performance so make to use the same.
+A different beam size will have an important impact on performance so make sure to use the same.
 * When running on CPU, make sure to set the same number of threads.
 Both frameworks will read the environment variable `OMP_NUM_THREADS`, which can be set when running your script:

 ```bash